ungtb10d/realworld-app-training-ground/README.md

 # How it works

-> TODO: Describe the general architecture of your app here
+> TODO: Describe the general architecture of the app here

 ## Getting started